lucagrulla/cw/README.md

 # cw

-Tired of not being able to easily tail your AWS CloudWatch?
-Give cw a go!
+Tired of not being able to easily tail your AWS CloudWatch Logs?
+Give `cw` a go!

-cw it's a CLI tool for an easier interaction with AWS CloudWatch.

 It provides commands for:

+* list of the available log groups
 * tail a given log group/stream
-* list of the available log groups

-`cw` uses the default credentials profile(stored in .aws) to authenticate against AWS.
+`cw` uses the default credentials profile(stored in ./aws) to authenticate against AWS.

 ## Installation